TheUbuntuGuy/ram-compilesession/README.md

 This script can be used for setting up an environment for compiling any application that uses cmake.

-## Why would I ues it?
+## Why would I use it?

-Best to use an example...
+Best to use an example.
 In my case, I have all my source code on a file server.
-This means that linking large C applications is very time consuming.
+This means that linking large C/C++ applications is very time consuming.
 A single code change may take 1 second to compile but 90 seconds to link.
 Very ineffective use of my time.
 This script can get that time down dramatically, in my case down to 1 second.
 Compiling is also sped up, but not nearly as much.

 ## How does it work?